Malberts20/Election_Analysis/README.md

 4. Percentage of votes for each candidate
 5. Determine the winner of the election based on popular vote

-Module challenge focused on incorporating analysis by county into existing Python code (PyPoll
+Module challenge focused on incorporating analysis by county into existing Python code (PyPoll_Challenge.py)

 Analysis results were posted to Spyder terminal output as well as written to Election_Analysis text file (see below for snapshots).

-Resources - Data Source : election_results.csv
-Software: Python 3.8; Spyder 4.1.5
+Resources - Data Source : election_results.csv; Software: Python 3.8; Spyder 4.1.5

 ## Election Audit Results
 Election analysis shows: